grpc/proposal/A47-xds-federation.md

     // created using an "xds:" URI with this authority name.
     //
     // The token "%s", if present in this string, will be replaced
-    // with %-encoded service authority (i.e., the path part of the target
+    // with percent-encoded service authority (i.e., the path part of the
-    // URI used to create the gRPC channel).
+    // target URI used to create the gRPC channel).
     //
     // Must start with "xdstp://<authority_name>/".
 If it does not,
     // that is considered a bootstrap file parsing error.